 CoolSculpting at home does not freeze fat, rather it may lead to serious skin injuries: Blistering, thermal burns, and potential frostbite.

 Do not fall for the DIY CoolSculpting internet hacks.
-Why risk your skin the largest organ in your body to ice packs that do not even work?
+Why risk your skin, the largest organ in your body, with ice packs that do not even work to reduce fat?

 Instead turn to the CoolSculpting experts at [SPA] in [LOCATION].
 They offer a Free Consultation, experience, and state of the art equipment.
 Get a 25% discount by filling out the form online or call [NUMBER.]